Software-Analysis-Team/UTBotGo/utbotgo/README.md

 make uninstall
 ```

-It removes command `UTBotGo` from your system.
+It removes command `utbotgo` from your system.

 Note: You may need to run this command together with `sudo`.